CivicActions/ssp-toolkit/docs/controls/AC.md

 ### Part a)

-#### Drupal specific control support

-Drupal provides user accounts for individuals who participate in visiting, contributing to and administering the site with the following roles:

-* Anonymous user – readers of the site who either do not have an account or are not logged in.

-* Authenticated user – All non-anonymous users inherit the "authenticated user role."

-* Administrator - This role has all permissions enabled by default.

 #### LINCS specific control or LINCS Responsibility

 SSH system accounts are provided to contractors on an as-needed basis.